Deaths in Donegal - Thursday evening, May 13, 2021

 The death has occurred peacefully at Portiuncula Hospital, Ballinalsoe, of Paula Leddy (née Reddin), Ardsallagh Beg, Roscommon Town, Roscommon; Convoy and Bluebell, Dublin

-She is predeceased by her sisters Ann, Jackie and Lana; Paula, wife of Adrian and mother to Hugh (Virginia, Cavan), Áine (Portnablagh, Donegal), John (Vancouver), Ruairí (Gort), Emmet (Brighton) and Aoife (Glasgow).
+She is predeceased by her sisters Ann, Jackie and Lana; Paula, wife of Adrian and mother to Hugh (Virginia, Cavan), Áine (Portnablagh) John (Vancouver), Ruairí (Gort), Emmet (Brighton) and Aoife (Glasgow).

 Sadly missed by her loving husband, her sons and daughters, sisters Celine (Spain) and Mairead (Boston), her brother Tim (Spiddal), her adored grandchildren Anna, Harry, Ruby and Jake, son-in-law, John, daughter-in-law Eugena, John's partner Michelle, Ruairí's partner Deborah and Aoife's partner Dan.
 Brothers-in-law, sisters-in-law, nephews, nieces, cousins, extended family, neighbours and her many friends and colleagues whom Paula worked with throughout her life as a photographer with the Farmer's Journal and regional newspapers.